An intimate gathering to shower you with blessings

 What is a Blessing Circle?

-The Blessing Circle works best with a small group (4-16 participants), so that we can foster a shared sense of intimacy where the women feel safe to share with one another from their hearts.
+The Blessing Circle works best with a small group (4-16 participants), so that we can foster a shared sense of intimacy where everyone feels comfortable to share from their hearts.

 Why celebrate with a Blessing Circle?

 A Blessing Circle is a meaningful way to acknowledge and celebrate the existing ties of love & friendship between you and your closest friends and family, as you prepare to formally change your relationship status.
-It creates an opportunity to remind your close friends and significant family members that you care about them too, that you value the memories that you share as well as their ongoing love and support.
+It creates an opportunity to remind your close friends and significant family members that they are also important people in your life, to let them know that you treasure the memories that you share from the past and that you value their ongoing love and support as you step forward into the next chapter of your life.

-What does the Blessing Circle hostess need to provide?
+What does the person hosting the Blessing Circle need to provide?

 Whether you plan to hold your Blessing Circle in your own home, or whether you are asking a friend or family member to open their home for your gathering, there are a few basic things that will help the gathering to go smoothly.